vfp2/PrdCore/README.md

 # PrdCore

-An SDK by Core Invention for Mind-Matter Interaction (MMI) development.
+An SDK by Core Invention Inc. for Mind-Matter Interaction (MMI) development.